Renal Diet Food List

 It’s widely suggested that all persons with kidney disease limit the following nutrients:

-Phosphorus: Damaged kidneys can’t expel excess phosphorus, a mineral present in many foods.
+Phosphorus: Damaged kidneys can’t expel excess phosphorus, a mineral in many foods.

-High phosphorus levels can cause harm to bodies; therefore, phosphorus is limited to less than 800-1000 milligrams (mg) per day.
+High phosphorus levels can harm the body; therefore, the amount of phosphorus consumed is limited to less than 800-1000 milligrams (mg) per day.

-It’s usually suggested to limit potassium to less than 2,000 milligrams (mg) per day.
+Limiting potassium to less than 2,000 milligrams (mg) per day is usually suggested.

-Sodium: Sodium is found in a couple of foods, and it’s a major constituent of table salt.
+Sodium: Sodium is found in several foods and is a significant constituent of table salt.

-Damaged kidneys can’t remove excess sodium, causing their blood levels to climb.
-So it’s often recommended to restrict sodium to less than 2,000 milligrams (mg) per day.
+Damaged kidneys cannot remove excess sodium, causing blood levels to climb.
+Therefore, it’s often recommended that sodium intake be restricted to less than 2,000 milligrams (mg) per day.

 Foods to Eat on the Renal Diet